Wednesday, November 6, 2024

 At a certain point, it appears the only reliable metric would be if you’re White or not.
 Chances are, if you’re a White Canadian, you’re either a descendant of the British or French peoples who settled in Canada or are a descendant of other European nations — many of them having their own colonial empires at one point in history, or at least not being colonized themselves — that came to settle in Canada.

 But this metric also quickly becomes problematic.
-If the Yemenis person from earlier is exempt from removal due to settling in Canada to avoid the violence of an oppressing external nation with imperialistic-type policies, then what about a White Irish person living in Canada today whose parents immigrated to Canada in the mid-19th century due to the Irish potato famine, which, to add another layer of complexity, was the product of British colonial policy in Ireland
+If the Yemenis person from earlier is exempt from removal due to settling in Canada to avoid the violence of an oppressive external nation’s imperialist-adjascent policies, then what about a White Irish person living in Canada today whose parents immigrated to Canada in the mid-19th century due to the Irish potato famine, which, to add another layer of complexity, was the product of British colonial policy in Ireland

-What effect, if any, do these specific caveats create on the colonizer-or-not balance sheet?
-Ignoring them and just doing an “if you’re visibly white, you leave” test would surely be a crude form of racism missing the nuance that the Irish case, to pick one example, brings into the math.
+What effect, if any, do these specific caveats create on the “colonizer-or-not” balance sheet?
+Ignoring them and just doing an “if you’re visibly White, you leave” test would surely be a crude form of racism missing the paradox that the Irish case brings into the math.

 An opponent of this position might ask: What about the decrying of Israel as a settler colonial state?
 If you aren’t for decolonizing society after all, how can you stand up for Palestinian independence?

-It’s actually fairly simple to be consistent with this position and be against the colonial aspirations of Israel or Russia.
+It’s actually fairly simple to be consistent with this position and be against the colonial aspirations of Israel or even a Russia.

 The answer is not new; it comes from broad Enlightenment-era values of universal rights to self-determination and individual autonomy.
 In other words, the belief that all human beings, regardless of race, gender, sex, nationality, ethnicity and the like, are all entitled to certain basic rights over their life and can be exempt from non-just forms of coercive action by other actors.